How can I find balance in business and life?

-Work-life-balance is elusive for most business owners
+Balance is elusive for most business owners (but it doesn’t have to be!)

 Work-life-balance is a term that’s been bandied about by many business and life coaches, lifestyle gurus and the personal development industry at large.
 It’s what we’re all supposed to be creating for a long and happy life.
 It’s the dream.
 Sadly, work-life-balance is a distant dream for many business owners.
+Jump ahead to the 5 Secrets of Work-life-balance

 One of the reasons for the unattainability of said dream is that the generally accepted idea of balance between work and life is a myth.
 Many great philosophers and thinkers, such as the gently spoken Alain de Botton, consider that the way we think about work-life balance is fantasy (Watch Alain de Botton’s TED Talk here).